 But, that’s why I don’t like the tipping system.
 Servers and bartenders need to pay their bills just like everyone else, but we depend on the kindness and generosity of the general public, like beggars in the street.
 It’s hard to be a professional when you work your ass off and then get $0 in tips because now you know you’ve just paid to come to work!

 The sad part is that there are a handful of people who never tip because in general they are cheap and taking advantage of the system.
 Then there are people so generous you feel bad about taking their tips, assuming you have a conscious.
 The way I would prefer it is to simply do what every other business does by including the costs of doing business (salaries) into the price of their product.
-The benefit is that good restaurants/clubs would pay good wages to those people who take their profession serious.
+The benefit is that good restaurants/clubs would pay good wages to those people who take their profession seriously.
 Basically, the cream would float to the top.

 ** Note, most payments of any portion of the tips to the house is illegal.
-One loophole is if it is redistributes to the support staff (i.e. kitchen staff, porters, dishwashers, etc.).
-But if the “;house” just keeps the money that is technically illegal.
+One loophole is if it is redistributed to the support staff (i.e. kitchen staff, porters, dishwashers, etc.).
+But if the “house” just keeps the money that is technically illegal.
 Servers rarely complain because it usually just ends up with the server being unemployed.